-- · human resources related functions;
+- human resources related functions;

-- · accounting;
+- accounting;

-- · tax administration;
+- tax administration;

-- · legal and external reporting;
+- legal and external reporting;

-- · treasury administration, investor relations, internal audit and insurance functions; and
+- treasury administration, investor relations, internal audit and insurance functions; and

-- · information technology and telecommunications services.
+- information technology and telecommunications services.

 DISH Network and its affiliates are currently obligated to provide certain of these functions to us pursuant to the management services agreement and the professional services agreement between us and DISH Network.
 See Note 17 in the Notes to our Consolidated Financial Statements in Item 15 of this Annual Report on Form 10-K for further discussion.
 If DISH Network does not continue to perform effectively the services that are called for under the management services agreement and the professional services agreement, we may not be able to operate our business effectively.
-In addition if, once the management services agreement and the professional services agreement terminate, we do not have in place our own systems and business functions, we do not have agreements with other providers of these services or we are not able to make these changes cost-effectively, we may not be able to operate our business effectively and our profitability may decline.
+In addition if, once the management services agreement and the professional services agreement and the professional services agreement and the professional services agreement terminate, we do not have in place our own systems and business functions, we do not have agreements with other providers of these services or we are not able to make these changes cost-effectively, we may not be able to operate our business effectively and our profitability may decline.